harmony-one/docs-home/developers/tutorials/ipfs-filecoin/using-nftstorage.md

    cp ../build/contracts/HarmonyNFT.json src/abi/
    ```

    Then we are ready to write code to send MintNFT transaction in `MintNFT.js` .
-First import ethers and smart contract manifest file,  and aslo create a `nftContractAddress` for the deployed NFT contract.
+This will import ethers and the smart contract manifest file, and also create a `nftContractAddress` for the deployed NFT contract.

    ```javascript
    import HarmonyNFT from "../abi/HarmonyNFT.json";